C Sharp syntax: statements

 The statements within the finally block are always executed after the try and catch blocks, whether or not an exception was thrown.
-Such blocks are useful for providing clean-up code.

 Either a catch block, a finally block, or both, must follow the try block.

 Types

 C# is a statically typed language like C and C++.
-That means that every variable and constant gets a fixed type when it is being declared.
-There are two kinds of types: value types and reference types.
+That means that every variable and constant gets a fixed type when it is declared.
+The two kinds of types are value types and reference types.

 Value types

 Instances of value types reside on the stack, i.e. they are bound to their variables.
-If you declare a variable for a value type the memory gets allocated directly.
-If the variable gets out of scope the object is destroyed with it.
+If one declares a variable for a value type the memory gets allocated directly.
+If the variable falls out of scope it is destroyed.

 Structures

 Structures are more commonly known as structs.
 Structs are user-defined value types that are declared using the struct keyword.
-They are very similar to classes but are more suitable for lightweight types.
+They are similar to classes but are more suitable for lightweight types.
 Some important syntactical differences between a class and a struct are presented later in this article.